 At the heart of this project is a journey, one that shifts towards seeing ourselves as whole and full beings, our bodies as holding potential and possibility when we feel they are our own.

 Pledge your support today and share the project amongst your friends and family in order to make this necessary conversation and transformation.

 All work published on Media Diversified is the intellectual property of its writers.
 Please do not reproduce, republish or repost any content from this site without express written permission from Media Diversified.
 For further information, please see our reposting guidelines.

 Hana Riaz graduated with a Masters in Race, Ethnicity and Postcolonial Studies at the London School of Economics and completed her undergraduate in Politics from the School of Oriental and African Studies, University of London.

 She is a queer (politically) black muslim feminist, a british south asian woman, writer, blogger and believer in the transformatory power of love.
 Being human, however, is what this whole journey is about.

-She has a particularly passionate interest on the role art and culture play in social justice and equality at grassroots and academic levels, but also as a crucial transformatory space of personal and political healing for groups deemed on the margins.
+She has a particularly passionate interest in the role art and culture play in social justice and equality at grassroots and academic levels, but also as a crucial transformatory space of personal and political healing for groups deemed on the margins.
 She hopes to continue to produce work that critically engages with the role of representation as narratives of belonging within these spaces.
-You can follow her writing on hanariaz.com, her personal tumblr InbetweenLove or catch her tweeting on @hanariaz.
+You can follow her writing on hanariaz.com, her personal Tumblr InbetweenLove or catch her tweeting on @hanariaz.